Swiddis/kaikki-kerralla/README.md

 low-latency fuzzy search interface on each keypress.
 I simply wanted it for other languages, too.

+At the time of writing, the code runs a full lookup-render cycle in 720 μs on my machine, for the English dictionary (the largest one in the Kaikki collection).

 This is very minimal compared to most any other dictionary.
 If you need something like this, you probably have a very special use case.
 Some options to consider for more general use cases are